AvinashGupta2004/CodSoft_Task-1/README.md

   Python 3.11 or later

 Installation:
   No as such installation is required.
-Run the Password
+Run the Password Generator.py using Python SHELL Mode.

+For any queries, contact undersigned.

+Regards,
+Avinash Gupta
+avinash12231@gmail.com